-I went to the Theater for the New City in the East Village on Saturday night to see Mario Fratti's The Vatican Knows.
-The play is loosely based on the 2012 New York Times article about the kidnapping of 15-year-old Emanuela Orlandi.
+I went to the Theater for the New City in the East Village to see Mario Fratti's The Vatican Knows.
+The play is loosely based on the 2012 New York Times (May 14, 2012) article about the kidnapping of 15-year-old Emanuela Orlandi.

 According to Times article, there are three theories about what happened to Emanuela: